 There are more missions ahead for Si Jin and Dae Young, but their ladies are determined to be with them, and support them regardless.
 Even still, there are troubles ahead that threaten the two soldiers' lives, and the peace of mind of the two ladies who love them.
 There are more arguments, misunderstandings, separations, and fears of death.
 We also have another surprise visit by our North Korean soldier whom we saw at the beginning of the drama.
 (Time for the communist Chinese to get their scissors again!).

 However, friendships had been cemented forever between all these dedicated people.
 Almost all the characters in this drama are very admirable; the show is also deeply romantic and rewarding to watch, with gorgeous cinematography.
 More surprises are in store for the audience, and the tension doesn't really let up until near the very end of the last episode, with a very apropos epilogue, typical of this writer's ironic style of humor.

 Descendants Of The Sun is truly a not to be missed experience, not just a drama.
 Because of its worldwide exposure it will probably be the most watched Korean drama in history when you count up all the millions of hits the show has already seen internationally online.
 I am sure I will be watching it multiple times in the years to come - it's in my Top Ten and will probably always be there.
 The music is also excellent, although I could have done with fewer vocal songs and more of a concentration on instrumental pieces; these pieces of music support the scenes instead of overwhelming them like vocal songs can easily do.
-My favorite vocal song by far was Always, sung by Yoonmirae, heard below in the video.
+My favorite vocal song by far was Always, sung by Yoonmirae.
+Never get tired of it.